 This programme has successfully developed sustainable infrastructure and resources for South African retirement fund trustee development initiatives for the benefit of Labour trustees and senior labour representatives.
 These resources enable Labour trustees and shop stewards to ultimately benefit retirement fund members by upskilling their financial literacy levels as retirement fund trustees, and to confidently and competently exercise their fiduciary duties in representing ordinary worker retirement interests.

-223 senior labour representatives have benefited from the project by having participated in structured workshops held over a 3-year period.
+344 senior labour representatives have benefited from the project by having participated in structured workshops held over a 6-year period.
 Due to the success of the pilot workshops and the demand for ongoing training workshops by Labour, the workshops continue to be offered to Labour trustees in a sustainable manner.
 This is due to the relatively constant demand for such workshops which benefit Labour trustees.
 In addition, Labour trustees who have benefited from having participated at a workshop are quick to request that additional workshops be offered to address other topics of relevance and importance to Labour trustees.
-The project Steering Committee has requested that the project focus on increasing its geographic scope to all provinces and as such 2019 planned workshops now include workshops in Mpumalanga and Eastern Cape provinces.

 To ensure that each year our programmes are up to date and are beneficial to the beneficiaries we compile programme reports annually.
 Follow the link for the detailed report: